Unsorted Wild Birds

 Bare-faced Go-away Birds

-The Bare-faced Go-away Bird (Corythaixoides personatus) is a Turaco found in Burundi, Democratic Republic of the Congo, Ethiopia, West Kenya, Malawi, Rwanda, Western and Central Tanzania, Central / South-east Democratic Republic of the Congo (formerly Zaire), Rwanda, Burundi, South-west Uganda, and North-east Zambia.
+The Bare-faced Go-away Birds (Corythaixoides personatus) is a Turaco found in Burundi, Democratic Republic of the Congo, Ethiopia, West Kenya, Malawi, Rwanda, Western and Central Tanzania, Central / South-east Democratic Republic of the Congo (formerly Zaire), Rwanda, Burundi, South-west Uganda, and North-east Zambia.

 Description:

-• This turaco is large, restless and noisy.
+• This turaco is large, restless, and noisy.

 • It is easily distinguished from the White-bellied Go-away Bird by its bare black face.